 A college administrator once gave Chadron State College the tagline “A College of Opportunity.”
-More than most other institutions – especially larger ones -- students who attend Chadron State become involved in classroom and extracurricular activities.
+More than most other institutions – especially larger ones – students who attend Chadron State become involved in classroom and extracurricular activities.
 Whether it’s the football team and the college newspaper, students have the opportunity to gain experience and develop the skills necessary to be successful upon graduation.

 Chadron State College boasts a vibrant campus atmosphere that keeps students hopping when they aren’t hitting the books.
-More than 70 clubs and organizations, and an active residence life program, help students gather and learn with people who share their interests.
+Many clubs and organizations, and an active residence life program, help students gather and learn with people who share their interests.
 In addition to the myriad of student plays, concerts and presentations, programs such as the Galaxy Series of fine arts and cultural events attract big-name performers and exhibits.
-Chadron State fields 11 sports programs in NCAA Division II, along with competitive club and intramural sports.
+Chadron State fields 13 sports programs in NCAA Division II, along with competitive club and intramural sports.
 If that’s not enough, a reasonable drive puts students in the heart of South Dakota’s Black Hills, the Rocky Mountains, and the cultural amenities of cities such as Rapid City, Denver and Scottsbluff.

 Chadron State College, nestled against the north slope of Nebraska’s beautiful Pine Ridge, lies within the southern boundary of the city of Chadron (SHAD-ren), Nebraska, U.S.A. which has a population of approximately 6,000 residents.
-Chadron, founded in 1885, and the surrounding region of the Great Plains, are rich in western pioneer and native-American history.
+Chadron, founded in 1885, and the surrounding region of the Great Plains, are rich in western pioneer and Native American history.
 At 3,400 feet elevation, Chadron is surrounded by unbroken grassland, cattle ranches, wheat fields, and the lightly forested hills of the Pine Ridge.
 It is located just one hour’s drive south of one of America’s most famous landmarks, Mount Rushmore in the Black Hills of South Dakota.
 Another of America’s most unique and popular natural landmarks, Yellowstone Park, is less than one day’s drive to the west.

-The city of Chadron has a municipal airport with daily flights to Denver International Airport and a modern municipal hospital with a health clinic for students.
+The city of Chadron has a municipal airport (CDR) with daily flights to Denver International Airport and a modern municipal hospital with a health clinic for students.

-In 2000, “Sports Afield” designated Chadron as one of the “top 50 outdoor sports towns” in the nation and one of the four best mountain biking towns in the United States.
+“Sports Afield” has designated Chadron as one of the “top 50 outdoor sports towns” in the nation and one of the four best mountain biking towns in the United States.
 “Outside Magazine” has selected Dawes County, where Chadron is located, as one of the nation’s top 100 counties in which to live.

 Visit CSC's profile on College Navigator.